saidsef/ml-classifier/README.md

  - Build models using sklearn and choose the best one
  - Use sklearn's make_pipeline class
  - Learn how to turn it into a service
- - Learn how to make it composable
+ - Learn how to make it composable and portable
  - Profit?

 ## Prerequisite